ClarissaMobley/E-Commerce/README.md

 </details>

 <!-- ABOUT THE PROJECT -->

 ## About The Project

 ![screenshotTask](./assets/img/Screenshot%202024-06-21%20at%202.01.47 PM.png)

-This weather dashboard uses a server-side API to get the current and upcoming weather from multiple cities.
+This project is an e-commerce site that tracks products, categories, and tags.
+The site uses an Express.js API and uses Sequelize to interact with a Postgres database.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- BUILT WITH -->

 ### Built With

-*  node.js
+- node.js
-*  express.js
+- express.js
-*  sequelize
+- sequelize
-*  postgres
+- postgres

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->

 ## Usage

 [E-Commerce Video Link](https://drive.google.com/file/d/1Wnp0LYrhesZU8dFnZy6_I0ZgsdBFPhDA/view?usp=drive_link)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->

 ## Roadmap

 GIVEN a functional Express.js API